nuance-dev/convierto/README.md

 ### Core Features

 - **Multiple Input Methods**: Drag & drop or click to select files
-- **Real-time Progress**: Watch your files being compressed with a clean progress indicator
+- **Real-time Progress**: Watch your files being converted with a clean progress indicator
 - **Dark and Light modes**: Seamlessly integrates with your system preferences
 - **Native Performance**: Built with SwiftUI for optimal macOS integration